colejarczyk/doc/cookbook/translatable_field.rst

         ]);

-Next we need to create an mapping for entity translation.
-Because brandName is depend to campaign so we crete CampaignTranslation entity.
+Next, we need to create a mapping for entity translation.
+Because brandName is a field of Campaign objects, we create a CampaignTranslation entity.
+Here is a Doctrine definition:

 .. code-block:: yaml

-    OpenLoyalty\Component\Campaign\Domain\CampaignTranslation:
+    OpenLoyalty\Domain\Campaign\CampaignTranslation:
       type: entity
       fields:
         brandName: